SirLefti/piboy/docs/prototype1/ASSEMBLY.md

 | 37   | GPIO 26   | button B                       |
 | 39   | GND       | rotary encoder GND, button GND |

-Keep in mind, that wiring diagrams and pin-outs for the Pi are usually from a top view, which means you have mirror the pinout, as seen in the image.
+Keep in mind, that wiring diagrams and pinouts for the Pi are usually from a top view, which means you have mirror the pinout, as seen in the image.

 ### 3. Assembly